 - Don’t forget about solo rooms.
 Some hotels, and especially those in Europe, may offer a discount for rooms with just one guest.
 So be sure to make sure the online booking settings are set to one traveler (many default to two).

 - Be sure to understand the cancellation policy.
 Even if you master the best time to book a hotel room and grab a great rate, you may be on the hook for the full bill if you decide to cancel without having checked the cancellation policy firsthand.
+This is where KAYAK’s robust functionality can help again: Be sure to use the “free cancellation” filter when searching for your hotels.

-The takeaway on the best time to book a hotel room
+The takeaway on the best time to book a hotel room.

 Of course, it’s important to remember that all travel rules have exceptions.
 However, travelers willing to do a little legwork – researching your destination, tracking prices, being flexible on dates, and taking advantage of tech tools that help identify the best time to book a hotel room, just to name a few — will likely be able to snag a better deal on their stay.